 Do Filipinos Need a Visa for Taiwan?

-If Taipei is on your travel bucket list (and it should be!), here’s something to get excited about—Filipino passport holders can enjoy visa-free entry to Taiwan for up to 14 days!
+If Taipei is on your travel bucket list, here is some good news.
+Filipino passport holders can visit Taiwan without a visa for up to 14 days.

 Yup, no visa needed!
 Just make sure: